yaph/logya/docs/documentstructure.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Besides the mandatory content variables ``url`` and ``title`` and the ``base_url`` configuration variable, you mustn't use ``canonical`` and ``json``, otherwise their values will be overwritten. ``canonical`` gets set to the canonical URL of the current page including the host, ``json`` contains all content header and exposed configuration values for use in JavaScript.
+Besides the mandatory content variables ``url`` and ``title`` and the ``base_url`` configuration variable, you mustn't use ``canonical``, otherwise its value will be overwritten with the canonical URL of the current page including the host.

 Indexes